rai-project/rai-keygen/README.md

 ### Options

 ```
-      --emailsubject string   The subjectline for the email sent. (default "ECE 508 Remote Development Resource Information")
   -l, --studentlist string   The student list is the file that contains a list of all the students in csv format [lastname,filename,email].
+      --subject string       The subject line for the email sent.
   -t, --template string      The email template file to use when sending emails to the students.
 ```

 ### Options inherited from parent commands